FloKit/iui-frontend/README.md

 ### Displaying Images

 Unfortunately the Android simulator also has some problems of fetching and displaying images from APIs.
 On physical devices this works fine.

+## Loading Animation

+On both iOS and Android the loading animation on the `HomeScreen` is buggy when searching for the first time.
+We tried everything to fix this bug, but unfortunately could not solve it.

+The animation works for every search afterwards.